 Difficult to believe for those who know me, easier to believe for those who know me well, I don’t just restrict myself to food in saying I eat too much.
 My life sometimes feels like an exercise in waste, a product of the consumer society, for all that I wish it would be otherwise.
 Food, electricity; water, most especially water.
 It’s probably already too late to make up for the squandery with an early adieu, but if anything here could or should change, this is the one to work on.

 There was sadly no choice about being born, or if there was, I’m sure I ticked the other box.
 Were we assigned to lead our lives on the basis of previous errors?
 If so, as in the real world, I must have discarded the manual in favour of just getting to grips with the controls.
 Yet however much fun that experience can be, I still firmly believe that had I been given a conscious choice, I’d have declined this mortal coil.
 Whatever impression I give others, I really just spend my days wandering through life, looking for the exit.

 I know all this and do nothing

-For all those keeping track, yes this is the eleventh sin, but it’s easy to think up more once you start to enumerate them all.
+For all those keeping track, yes this is the eleventh sin, but it’s easy to think up more once you start to enumerate them all. ((I only hope I shan’t make the same mistake as Charles Freck on my taking leave.))
 Perhaps this isn’t really such a thing I hate, as much as an acknowledgement of reality.
 I can’t change.
 I won’t change.
 These flaws and failures are simply part of who I am.
 That doesn’t mean I have to like it.
 But that has meant I’ve learned to live with it.